-Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Student Achievement:Summarize the Student achievement increased this year.
+We had an overall improvement of student achievement trends and patterns 22% in the level of proficient and distinguished learners.
+Our Lexile levels rose observed by the team while completing this greater that 1.0 on average as well.
+Overall, this was a very good year for section of the report.
+What are the student achievement.
+However, our students with disabilities flat lined from important trends and patterns that will last year. support the identification of student, teacher, and leader needs?